CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Left, right and interval censored data
 -----------------------------------------------

-The AFT models have APIs that handle left and interval censored data, too.
+The parametric models have APIs that handle left and interval censored data, too.
 The API for them is different than the API for fitting to right censored data.
 Here's an example with interval censored data.

 .. code:: python